Varsity & Intramurals

 Algoma University is proud to be home to the Algoma University Thunderbirds Varsity Athletics Program and Boomer the Thunderbolt.
 Our student athletes participate in the Ontario University Athletics (OUA) and Canadian Interuniversity Sport (CIS) conferences, giving them the opportunity to compete in the highest level of sport in Canada.Learn More

 Students can get physical at the George Leach Centre (GLC), Algoma U’s athletics complex.
-Did you know that access to the GLC is included in your tuition?
-Avoid the freshman fifteen by getting fit and having fun.
+Access to the GLC is included in your tuition.

 The field house features three regulation court surfaces, which accommodates a wide range of athletic activities such as badminton, basketball, volleyball, and tennis.
 One court has been specially designed with a dimple surface for better tennis play.
 The gym area is surrounded by a 1/9th mile indoor walking and jogging track.